 Is this snow-white flock guardian dog right for you, keep on reading to find out!

 Berger Blanc Suisse Breed Overview

-From the 19th century, the history on this breed went silent, but their German Shepherd cousin went on to be recognized by the American Kennel Club in 1908.
+From the 19th century, the history of this breed went silent, but their German Shepherd cousin went on to be recognized by the American Kennel Club in 1908.

-However, the German Shepherd too almost went extinct during the World Wars because of their association to Germany.
+However, the German Shepherd too almost went extinct during the World Wars because of their association with Germany.

 Kennel Club Recognition

-It was not until the 1970s, where the White Shepherd club was founded in America.
+It was not until the 1970s, that the White Shepherd club was founded in America.

 At the same time, the White Swiss Shepherd popped up all over Europe until it was recognized as an official breed by Switzerland in 1991 and the Netherlands in 1992.

 The Federation Cynologique Internationale (i.e. World Canine Organization) recognized the Berger Blanc Suisse officially in 2011 as a sheepdog belonging to Switzerland.